bigorbach/teamup/README.md

 ![Build Status](https://codeship.com/projects/9c9fcfc0-10ce-0135-2078-6a58c802fcf8/status?branch=master)
 ![Code Climate](https://codeclimate.com/github/bigorbach/teamup.png)

-TeamUP is a Rails app that creates sets of users and seperates these users into sets based on specified parameters.
+TeamUP is a Rails app that creates sets of users and separates these users into sets based on specified parameters.

 ### Setup
 * To set up the site on a local machine, clone down the repo